cqian19/PokeGo-Idle/README.md

 3. Follow [(this guide here)](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Windows-Installation-and-requirements) to get python and pip running on the command-line (Remember to use Python 3 instead of Python 2).
 4. Follow the instructions at this link to get a Google Maps key.
 The key is necessary for the map to display.
 The key should start with "AIza".
 https://developers.google.com/maps/documentation/javascript/get-api-key
-5. On the command-line cd to the project folder `cd C:/PokeAdventuresBot` (or wherever you installed the project).
+5. On the command-line cd to the project folder `cd C:/PathToPokeAdventuresBot` (or wherever you installed the project).
 6. Run `pip install -r requirements.txt` to get the requirements for the program.
 7. The main client is the `game.py` file in the `pogo` folder.
 Do `cd pogo` and `python game.py` to start the bot.
 8. **In a web browser (I recommend Chrome.) go to [**localhost:5000**](localhost:5000)**.
 9. Pick a method to log in (PTC or Google) and fill out the rest of the login screen.
 You're going to need your Google Maps API key.
-For next time, double clicking the input field should let you select the key, so you don't have to go back to copy and paste it in.
+The bot will save login configurations for next time.
 10. Click "Login" and you're set!
 Logging in may take up to a minute or more depending on how great Niantic's servers are going.

 ## Contributing